slonoed/slonoed.github.io/_posts/2017-09-08-react-animation-done-right.md

 It is extremely useful in the React components.

 Unfortunately, given the support of browsers, it is impossible to use this method in production in most cases.
-But if you are lucky and need to support only Chrome and FF, then `Element.animate` can be a good helper.
+However, if you are lucky and need to support only Chrome and FF, then `Element.animate` can be a good helper.